 A restriction on the Organization's use of the assets contributed results either from a donor's explicit stipulation or from circumstances surrounding the receipt of the contribution that make clear the donor's implicit restriction on use.

-Net assets with donor restrictions consisted of the following as of December 31, 2021:
+There were no net assets with donor restrictions as of December 31, 2022.